 If you have a whole pound (454gms) of ground chicken and would like to use it up, double the meatball recipe, then use half of the meatballs for the soup and bake the other half in a 400°F oven for 15 minutes.
 Cool them and freeze them to add to pasta sauce or to add to another batch of this soup when you make it again.

-Or make a double batch of the soup and you’ll have some great leftovers for work or school lunches.
-Mmm, I’d love a thermos container of this soup in my lunch.
+Or make a double batch of Lemon Chicken Soup and you'll have some great leftovers for work or school lunches.
+Mmm, I'd love a thermos container of this soup in my lunch.